Agile was never meant to be implemented.

 Facilitation

-• Exploring, defining and agreeing to organizational Strategic Intents, as well as implementing structures for effective Strategy Deployment throughout your teams.
+• Exploring, defining and agreeing to Strategic Intents, as well as implementing structures for effective Strategy Deployment.

 • Using autonomy, safety, and structure to model kick-A$$ collaboration.
-Teach others the tools, tips, and practices for running effective meetings and retrospectives.
+Teach others the tools, tips, and practices that are essential for running effective meetings and retros.

 • Hosting Open Space Technology events to create environments where all voices are heard so that innovation can flourish.